-- Ask your guitar students to fret any chord they struggle with by gripping the strings hard.
+Ask your beginner guitar students to fret any chord they struggle with by gripping the strings hard.
 All fingers should move together.

 - Ask your students to relax their fingers without lifting them away from the strings.
 All fingers should relax together.

-The goal here is to train your guitar students to move and relax all fingers together (instead of one at a time).
+The goal here is to teach beginner guitar students to move and relax all fingers together (instead of one at a time).
 Repeat this exercise until your students can do it well.

 Tell your students to gradually move their fingers further and further away from the strings.
 They will eventually learn to form the chord shape easily from an open hand.

-Important: Remind your guitar students to move their fingers at the same time, not separately!
+Important: Remind your beginner guitar students to move their fingers at the same time, not separately!

-Question: “Tom Hess, will this strategy cause my students to play guitar chords with too much muscle tension?”
+Question: “Tom Hess, will this strategy cause me to teach beginner guitar students to play chords with too much muscle tension?”

 Answer: No. This strategy helps your students to learn the difference between gripping the strings hard and being completely relaxed.
 With this awareness, they learn to play chords accurately and effortlessly.